 A brief outline of what is expected:

-MSc and PhD students give one 20 minute talk near the beginning of their degree and then another near the end.
+MSc students give one 10-minute talk in the first year of their degree, and a 20-minute talk in their second year.
+PhD students give one 20-minute talk during the second year of their degree and then a 30-minute talk near the end of their degree.
 A ‘before’ and ‘after’, if you will.

 When it is your turn to present:

-Please send Beth MacDougall-Shackleton an e-mail NO LATER THAN Friday morning (one week before your talk).
+Please send firstname.lastname@example.org an e-mail by 5 pm of the Friday prior to your talk.
 Your email should include:

 1. Your name

 5. A single-spaced abstract of up to 150 words.

 6. One digital photo as a jpg file, for posting on the website.